openl2m/openl2m/docs/installation/openl2m.rst

 .. code-block:: bash

-  # python3 manage.py collectstatic --no-input
+  (venv) # python3 manage.py collectstatic --no-input

   You have requested to collect static files at the destination location as specified in your settings: